High-conic/Drumming-site/README.md

 ### Overview

-A website created to play drums 🥁, think of it as a low budget drum pad😂.
+A website created to play drums 🥁 by tapping on each picture, each picture plays their corresponding sounds when tapped, think of it as a low budget drum pad😂.

 ### Screenshot